 Brief Description: Minn, a snapping turtle, travels down the Mississippi River observing people and wildlife, with historical and natural details.

-Geographical Setting: Baton Rouge, Gulf of Mexico, Itasca State Park, Lake Pepin, Louisiana, Minneapolis, Minnesota, Mississippi, Mississippi River, Missouri, Natchez, New Orleans, North America, St. Louis, St. Paul, United States, Vicksburg
+Geographical Setting: Baton Rouge, Gulf of Mexico, Itasca State Park, Lake Pepin, Louisiana, Minneapolis, Minnesota, Mississippi, Mississippi River, Missouri, Natchez, New Orleans, North America, Oceans of the World, St. Louis, St. Paul, United States, Vicksburg

 Date Range: 1539-1950